ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/index.rst

 Getting Started with ExpressionEngine 2
 #######################################

-This guide will introduce you to the basic concepts behind ExpressionEngine and walk you through creating a simple news blog.
+This guide will introduce you to the basic concepts behind ExpressionEngine.
+We'll create a simple two-page site with a news section to show a glimpse of the power, flexibility and level of control over your markup that ExpressionEngine offers over other systems.

 .. contents::
 	:local: